 But only so long as you use it correctly and don’t expect crazy results from it.

 Having it hard-installed like we do is really useful as there is no real maintenance or adjustment needed, and we know we always have a perfectly sealed space fr it to function, without needing to mess around with awkward tubes.

-It has become literally a life saver since we had it, and use it almost every day without fail when in hot humid countries.
+It has become literally a life saver since we had it, and use it almost every day without fail when in hot humid countries over 2 years!